 F-7: RTCP packet filtering: filtering of RTCP reports (e.g., either entire RTCP packet or just an individual RTCP report within a compound packet is filtered);

-F-8: others
+Additional functions may defined in the future.

 7.7 Relation to modes of operations of IP-to-IP media gateways

 The subject of "RTP topologies" affects all kinds of H.248 MGs, which are involved in RTP traffic processing, from PSTN residential/access/trunking MGs to media servers for large conferencing systems.
-Of particular interest are H.248 IP-to-IP media gateways (also known as border gateways, at the network level of access/edge, core or interconnect/peering) due to RTP traffic processing related to NAPT, NAT-T, QoS support, policy control and/or media conversion functions, based on RTP topologies according to clause 7.2.
+Of particular interest is H.248 IP-to-IP media gateways (also known as border gateways, at the access/edge, core or interconnect/peering) network level due to RTP traffic processing related to NAPT, NAT-T, QoS support, policy control and/or media conversion functions, based on RTP topologies according to clause 7.2.

 The basic packet processing behaviour by such MGs is called "mode of operation", leading to the aspect of possible interactions between RTP topologies and such modes of operations as defined for IP-to-IP media gateways.

-There are already a number of such modes discriminated for IP-to-IP media gateways, like e.g. "media-format agnostic, transport protocol type aware", etc. For instance, [b-ETSI TR 183 068] provides an established categorization which could be summarized according Figure 1.
+There are already a number of such modes indentified for IP-to-IP media gateways, e.g. "media-format agnostic, transport protocol type aware", etc. For instance, [b-ETSI TR 183 068] provides an established categorization which could be summarized according to Figure 1.